kaist-cp/helpdesk/README.md

 #### After meeting

-- When every meeting is over, organize action items and pin it on mattermost (Team channels or DM).
+- When every meeting is over, organize action items and pin it on Zulip (Team streams or DM).

 - Guidelines for organizing action items.